Qovery/documentation/website/docs/using-qovery/configuration/application.md

 - `<your_db_name>` is the name of your database
 - `<type_of_variable>` is the type of variable we inject, e.g. `PASSWORD`, `VERSION`, `CONNECTION_URI` and so on.

+## Environment Variables

+To learn how to set up environment variables in your projects and applications, navigate to [configuring Environment Variables][docs.using-qovery.configuration.environment-variable] section.

+## Secrets

+To learn how to set up secrets in your projects and applications, navigate to [configuring Secrets][docs.using-qovery.configuration.secret] section.

+## Logs

+To learn how to display your application logs, navigate to [logs section in our Debugging guide][guides.getting-started.debugging#logs]

 ## Delete an Application

 <Steps headingDepth={3}>